haldai/Jurassic.pl/README.md

 true.
 ```

-Keywords assignment in a function calling are defined with `kw/2` predicate:
+Keyword assignments in a function call are represented by the `kw/2` predicate:

 ``` prolog
 % Plot with Jurassic.pl using Plots.jl